FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/troubleshoot_security.md

 ****When migrating****

-You should be mindful when migrating from Transfer CFT{{< TransferCFT/transfercftname  >}} 3.1.3 or lower, that a previous configuration that was operational may not work with higher versions of Transfer CFT{{< TransferCFT/transfercftname  >}} until you import and define the certificate chain as required for Transfer CFT{{< TransferCFT/transfercftname  >}} versions 3.2.x and higher.
+You should be mindful when migrating from {{< TransferCFT/suitevariablesTransferCFTName  >}} 3.1.3 or lower, that a previous configuration that was operational may not work with higher versions of {{< TransferCFT/suitevariablesTransferCFTName  >}} until you import and define the certificate chain as required for {{< TransferCFT/suitevariablesTransferCFTName  >}} versions 3.2.x and higher.

 ## Recovery and trace analysis